Learning to crawl: Benefits and limits of centralized vs distributed control: Model and learning

 \subsection{The 1D crawler model}

-The model, illustrated in \cref{fig:draft}, is strongly inspired by the one proposed in \cite{Tanaka2012} and considers the crawler as a series of blocks connected by springs along the body axis.
-The crawler is placed on a flat substrate and its dynamics is dictated by the springs and the interaction with the substrate.
-We assume friction is proportional to the sliding velocity of the blocks, akin to a viscous term.
-Each block can actively modify its viscous coefficient thus playing the role of a sucker.
-In most of the results we assume the friction coefficients are either 0 or infinite.
-The blocks move via an elongation-contraction wave that propagates from the tail to the head of the crawler.
-We assume that the CPG is controlled independently and is unaffected by the blocks/suckers.
-Note that when all suckers are controlled by a single agent, it is possible to learn the contraction patterns for coordinated crawling without assuming a CPG, as shown in Ref.~\cite{Mishra2020}.
+The model, illustrated in \cref{fig:draft}, is strongly inspired by the one proposed in \cite{Tanaka2012} and considers the crawler as a series of suckers (blocks) connected by springs along the body axis.
+The crawler is placed on a flat substrate and its dynamics is dictated by the springs and the interaction with the substrate:

-Suckers are labeled by their ID $n$, where $n=1,\dots, N_s$ and $N_s$ is the number of suckers.
-The $n$-th spring is defined as the one to the right of the $n$-th sucker, and its equilibrium position is given by the CPG: